zakishaheen/LetsHack/Outline.md

-Objective: The book aims to answer questions.md and initiate critical thinkers and aspiring inventors to engage of groupthink we called hackathon.
+Objective: The book aims to answer questions.md and initiate critical thinkers and aspiring inventors to engage of groupthink/groupdo called a Hackathon.

 Audience: Inventors, Producers, Writers, Programmers, Designers, Illustrators, Science and Humanities students